Reshetnikoff/m.tuberculosis-research-code/README.md

 Finally, run jupyter notebook -- HHS analysis.ipynb -- to make TableS12, TableS18 (and some preparation for Table3)

-All code is inside ./hhs folder.
+All code is the ./hhs folder.

 ### Logistic regression with L1, SCAD regularization (pycasso package)

 Codes for the part are in the ./lr folder.

-First of all, run below code with l1, scad and regulization ({method} = 'scad', 'mcp', 'l1') and gamma parameter (for scad and mcp {gamma} = 3, 5, 10, 15, and for l1 leave it empty):
+First of all, run the below code with l1, scad and regulization ({method} = 'scad', 'mcp', 'l1') and gamma parameter (for scad and mcp {gamma} = 3, 5, 10, 15, and for l1 leave it empty):

     python py_picasso.py {drug} {method} {gamma}

 And to make TableS13-15, TableS19-21 (and some preparation for Table3) run 'Pycasso analysis.ipynb'

+### Logistic regression with elastic net regularization

+Codes for the part are in the ./elastic_net folder.

+Execute the below code with parameter a that equal 0.25, 0.5 and 0.75:

+    python elastic_net.py {drug}

+After that run jupyter notebook - Elastic net analysis.ipynb - to create TableS16, TableS22 (and some preparation for Table3)

 ## Population structure